 Denmark, Germany and Sweden have so called Kasperteater, England has its Punch, the Netherlands have Jan Klaassen, Germany has its Hanswurst etc.

-Allegedly the tradition started in Greece over 2000 years ago, and since then the form has kept both its function as a social critic, and its popular hero.
+Allegedly the tradition started in Greece more than 2000 years ago, and since then the form has kept both its function as a social critic, and its popular hero.

 For everyone from 10 years.